27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 22. Boerne City Lake Park – Upper Cibolo Creek Rd, TX

-The Boerne City Lake Park comprises a 100-acre vast lake.
+The Boerne City Lake Park comprises a 100-acre lake.
 It also has a golf course, picnic areas with grills, a boat ramp, and a fishing pier.
 You can swim, fish, or even ride on motorized boats on the lake.

 • Entry fee: Free for residents.